 and all to please the shareholders hunger for the advertising revenue spinning in during the commercial breaks.
 Advertising income over TRUTH.

-Somewhat sadly, with the internet today, I can see the eventual end of the era of the newspaper, which will on the other hand be good news for millions of trees, literally.
+Somewhat sadly, with the internet today, I can see the eventual end of the era of the newspaper, which will on the other hand may be good news for millions of trees, "literally" :-)

 I revisited creating weekly columns in the early 90's by ghost writing a music feature for Piers Morgan in The Sun for a year when he was the gossip page writer before my studio work took preference over my weekly hours.